sinistersnare/sinistersnare.github.io/content/post/09-crafting-semantics-1.md

 At this point, we have a lambda as the control, and a `fn` continuation frame.
 It is officially time to apply the application!
 The first part of the continuation frame is the function, and the current control is the argument.
 So we place the functions body as the new control, and add its argument (paired with the environment it was found in to form a closure) to the env/store.

 This is the most complex function in this machine.
 Make sure to internalize that in this machine, the only value is the closure.
 So, when we see a lambda, we have reached a value (when combined with an env).
-There [are ways](https://en.wikipedia.org/wiki/Church_encoding) to ues closures to represent common datatypes such as numbers, or lists.
+There {{ elink(text="are ways", to="https://en.wikipedia.org/wiki/Church_encoding") }} to ues closures to represent common datatypes such as numbers, or lists.
 These ways are how lambda calculus continues to be used as the basis for minimalistic languages such as scheme.
 But it makes programs hard to read, so we add integers anyways!

 # The Completed Machine #